 More details on standardized tests

 Standardized test scores are recommended but not required for admission with one exception: to ensure an applicant has the necessary English language skills for success in the program, applicants must demonstrate proficiency in English.
-To see if you are required to submit TOEFL or IELTS scores, please answer this question: “If English is not your first language, have you completed an undergraduate degree or at least two years of a graduate degree in an English-speaking environment?”
+To see if you are required to submit TOEFL, IELTS, or Duolingo scores, please answer this question: “If English is not your first language, have you completed an undergraduate degree or at least two years of a graduate degree in an English-speaking environment?”

-- If you answer “yes” TOEFL scores are not required.
+- If you answer “yes” English scores are not required.

-- If you answer “no,” please request official TOEFL or IELTS scores.
+- If you answer “no,” please request official TOEFL, IELTS, or Duolingo scores.

 - On the TOEFL, applicants must score a minimum of 100 (total score, taken within two years of application).

 - On the IELTS, applicants must score a minimum of 7.5 (taken within two years of application).

 On the Duolingo English Test, applicants must score a minimum of 125 (taken within two years of application).